Hope Creek Nuclear Generating Station

+Together with the Salem Nuclear Power Plant, the Salem–Hope Creek complex produces 3,572 megawatts, making it the largest nuclear power facility in the Eastern United States and the fourth largest in the country.
+Hope Creek, along with the Salem Nuclear Power Plant, produces approximately 40% of New Jersey’s electricity and 85% of its carbon-free electricity, making it an important part of the state’s energy infrastructure.

 Hope Creek is one of three licensed nuclear power reactors in New Jersey.
 The others are the two units at the adjacent Salem plant.
-As of January 1, 2005, New Jersey ranked 10th among the 31 states with nuclear capacity for total MWe generated.
-In 2003, nuclear plants generated over one-half of the electricity in the state.
+In 2021, nuclear plants generated 45% of the electricity in the state.

+In 2019, New Jersey began providing the state's nuclear plants Zero-Emission Certificates worth $300 million a year to keep them in service.
+The subsidy was ended in 2024, effective June 1, 2025, as the Inflation Reduction Act provides alternative tax credits to support clean energy.

 Plant features

 Hope Creek is a boiling water reactor (BWR) unlike its neighbors at the nearby Salem Nuclear Plant which are pressurized water reactors (PWR).

 Hope Creek's reactor is used to produce electricity.
 The plant's huge natural-draft cooling tower can be seen from many miles away in both Delaware and New Jersey and as far west as Elk Neck Peninsula in Maryland.
 The cooling tower can be seen from the Delaware Memorial Bridge and the bridges over the Chesapeake and Delaware Canal.
 This cooling tower serves only Hope Creek's single reactor.
 The neighboring Salem units utilize once-through cooling with no cooling tower.

 A unique feature of Hope Creek is its cylindrical reactor building complete with a dome which makes it appear similar to a pressurized water reactor containment building which is not typical of boiling water reactors.
 This similarity is limited to appearance.
 Like other BWRs, the actual containment vessel for the reactor is a separate drywell/torus structure enclosed within the reactor building, but structurally separate.
 The outer reactor building serves as secondary containment and houses many of the reactor's safety systems.